rollup/rollup-plugin-url/README.md

-# Moving
+# Moved

-This plugin will soon be moving to the new [Rollup plugins](https://github.com/rollup/plugins) monorepo.
-Please stand by.
+This module has moved and is now available at [@rollup/plugin-url](https://github.com/rollup/plugins).
+Please update your dependencies.
+This repository is no longer maintained.

 # rollup-plugin-url